MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/send-push-notifications-to-your-apps-customers.md

 ## Getting started with push notifications

 At a high-level, you need to do three things to use push notifications to engage with your customers.
 1. **Register your app to receive push notifications.** You do this by adding a reference to the Microsoft Store Services SDK in your app and then adding a few lines of code that registers a notification channel between the Dev Center and your app.
 We’ll use that channel to deliver your push notifications to your customers.
-For details, see [Configure your app to receive Dev Center notifications](../monetize/configure-your-app-to-receive-dev-center-notifications.md).
+For details, see [Configure your app for targeted push notifications](../monetize/configure-your-app-to-receive-dev-center-notifications.md).
 2. **Create one or more customer segments that you want to target.** You can group your customers into segments based on demographic or revenue criteria.
 For more info, see [Create customer segments](create-customer-segments.md).
 3. **Create a push notification and send it to a particular customer segment.** For example, send a notification to encourage new customers to rate your app or send a notification with a special deal to purchase an add-on.